-Table 3: Non-Statutory Implementation Actions
+Table 03: Non-Statutory Implementation Actions

-ACTION SECTION 1 Prepare a comprehensive amendment to coordinate the planning of lands within for the Future Residential Development Area.
-2 Develop design guidelines for the development of the Community Core area, promoting high quality development that encourages community interaction and accommodates pedestrians through publicly and privately owned gathering spaces.
-3 Manage Natural Assets in the Bearspaw area, and monitor ongoing cumulative impacts of development on the natural environment.
-4 Negotiate with municipal neighbours as necessary to establish further tools and strategies to address regional source water concerns in partnership.
-6 Explore potential for joint municipal communications between developers and Councils to set expectations and increase understanding on service delivery.
-8 Monitor and report on the Plan implementation as part of the yearly Municipal Development Plan reporting.
+ACTION SECTION 1 Develop design guidelines for the development of the Community Core area, promoting high quality development that encourages community interaction and accommodates pedestrians through publicly and privately owned gathering spaces.
+2 Manage Natural Assets in the Bearspaw area, and monitor ongoing cumulative impacts of development on the natural environment.
+3 Negotiate with municipal neighbours as necessary to establish further tools and strategies to address regional source water concerns in partnership.
+4 Establish further tools and strategies to address regional source water issues and opportunities in partnership with other municipalities.
+5 Explore potential for joint municipal communications between developers and Councils to set expectations and increase understanding on service delivery.
+6 In accordance with the requirements of the Regional Servicing Plan (once adopted), the County will collaborate with The City of Calgary and the Town of Cochrane to explore joint modeling and any shared service delivery opportunities.
+7 Monitor and report on the Plan implementation as part of the yearly Municipal Development Plan reporting.